-MRC acts as a liaison for and as a representative of its members with the PERC and Bangor Hydro-Electric Company (Bangor Hydro).
-In performing this function, MRC will:
+MRC acts as a liaison for and as a representative of its members with the PERC and Emera Maine, f.k.a.
+Bangor Hydro-Electric Company (Bangor Hydro).
+In performing this function, MRC:

-- Review PERC's monthly and annual financial performance and operating reports. - Review PERC's quarterly tipping fee adjustments. - Review projected and documented utilization of the Capital Maintenance and Reserve Account (CMRA) monies. - Oversee the CMRA. - Review and verify PERC's calculation of cash and performance credits to be provided to MRC's members and PERC. - Review PERC's compliance with performance standards. - Participate in the Oversight Committee of the PERC Partnership. - Review Bangor Hydro's financial operating information and monitor its operations, as well as the process and impact of the deregulation or restructuring of the electric power industry.
+- Reviews PERC's monthly and annual financial performance and operating reports. - Reviews PERC's quarterly tipping fee adjustments. - Reviews projected and documented utilization of the Capital Maintenance and Reserve Account (CMRA) monies. - Oversees the CMRA. - Reviews and verifies PERC's calculation of cash and performance credits to be provided to MRC's members and PERC.

-- Enforce the priority lien MRC's members have on the CMRA monies in the event of termination of PERC's operations. - Receive and/or direct the performance credits from PERC and determine the allocation, use, and application of those funds. - For members who elected as of September 30, 1998, to become "Equity" Charter Municipalities: - 1.
-Purchase, sell, and otherwise deal with limited partnership interests in PERC on behalf of those members, as well as the Net Cash Flow from the ownership of PERC; and - 2.
-Receive, hold, exchange, sell, exercise, or otherwise administer and deal with warrants for one million shares of common stock of Bangor Hydro.
+- Reviews PERC's compliance with performance standards. - Participates in the Oversight Committee of the PERC Partnership. - Reviews Bangor Hydro's financial operating information and monitor its operations, as well as the process and impact of the deregulation or restructuring of the electric power industry. - Enforces the priority lien MRC's members have on the CMRA monies in the event of termination of PERC's operations. - Receives and/or directs the performance credits from PERC and determines the allocation, use, and application of those funds. - For members who elected as of September 30, 1998, to become "Equity" Charter Municipalities: - 1.
+Purchases, sells, and otherwise deals with the members' limited partnership interest in PERC, as well as the Net Cash Flow from the ownership of PERC; and - 2.
+Receives, holds, exchanges, sells, exercises, or otherwise administers and deals with warrants for one million shares of common stock of Bangor Hydro.